-Set the heading of the section as 'Mills Brothers Discography-By Song Title
+Set the heading of the section as 'Mills Brothers Discography-By Song Title into a single table?

 Set each table tile as simply the song title.

 Q: There is a table in "The Canadian Prairies" that I am struggling with.
 The table is extensive and is split into two pages, and the header column is only visible on the first page - should I combine them